 Toppings you can use and skip the butter:

 If you wanted to take the easy route, you can buy an 8 pack of Kernel Season’s Mini Jars Seasoning Variety Packs for under $15 too.

-Gourmet Popcorn Recipes (or pre-made popcorn ideas):
+Gourmet Popcorn Ideas (or pre-made popcorn ideas)

-One easy tip to make a fun party popcorn is to prepare a baking tray with parchment paper, and lay out popped popcorn on the tray.
+One easy tip to make a fun party popcorn is to prepare a baking tray with parchment paper and lay out popped popcorn on the tray.
 Melt a bag of marshmallows in the microwave (put marshmallows in microwave safe bowl, and cook for approximately 1-2 minutes, depending on your microwave).

 Once marshmallows are melted you can add in 1/2 stick of butter, salt, chocolate, toffee pieces, or any other flavors that sound good to you.
 You can also use food coloring if you are going for a certain color scheme for your party.